cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 The IBC handler performs the following steps in order:

-- Checks that the channel & connection are open to send packets
+- Checks that the channel in not closed to send packets
 - Checks that the calling module owns the sending port (see [ICS 5](../ics-005-port-allocation))
 - Checks that the timeout height specified has not already passed on the destination chain
 - Increments the send sequence counter associated with the channel